-Local optometrist Eyecare Plus Taree specialise in comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care for the whole family.
+Local optometrist Eyecare Plus Taree focus on comprehensive eye examinations, prescription sunglasses, spectacle frames, contact lenses and eye health care for the whole family.

 We are conveniently located across the road from the Video Ezy and the Royal Hotel in Victoria Street.
 There is disabled parking immediately in front of the office and the practice is wheelchair accessible.